 1. “What were some of the key lessons you took from the Covid-19 crisis, both from a business and a leadership point of view?”

-No organization on the planet will be left unchanged from the coronavirus pandemic, forcing many to reconfigure long-standing processes, find new ways of working, seek out new markets or even develop new products or services, all in record time.
-Mistakes will have inevitably been made along the way, but it’s how organisations and their leaders learn from those lessons, and crucially, take what they’ve learned into the future that matters the most.
+No organization on the planet will be left unchanged from the coronavirus pandemic, forcing many to reconfigure long-standing processes, find new ways of working, seek out new markets, or even develop new products or services, all in record time.
+Mistakes will have inevitably been made along the way, but it’s how organizations and their leaders learn from those lessons, and crucially, take what they’ve learned into the future that matters the most.

 2. “What are your organization’s strategic priorities, and how has Covid-19 caused these to change?
 How do you envision this role helping to achieve them?”